caarmen/poet-assistant-server/README.md

 Refer to the [documentation](https://caarmen.github.io/poet-assistant-server) for the list of endpoints and how to use them.

+## Test it out
+The app is available on heroku: https://poet-assistant-rest.herokuapp.com/

 ## Architecture
 The app contains the following modules: